 Research university: Research universities are institutions dedicated to research and discovery as a central part of their mission.
 Fun fact: research universities can ALSO be liberal arts institutions!
 Hopkins is a great example of a school that falls under both categories.

 First-generation student: First-generation college students are defined as students whose parents, guardians, or other custodial family members have not completed a four-year degree.
 Within the Hopkins community, first-generation students are considered part of the First-generation and/or Limited Income (FLI) community, as these student populations often have shared experiences and face similar challenges.
-FLI students at Hopkins are invited to join the FLI network, which provides resources, community, and other forms of support.
+The FLI community at Hopkins connects students with resources, networking, and other forms of support.

 Engineering: Engineering is the application of science and math to create practical solutions to real-world problems.
 There are many types of engineering that focus on different areas of innovation, including biomedical, mechanical, electrical, and computer engineering.